alphaeron/congen/README.md

 - Java 17 or higher
 - Gradle 8.0 or higher
-- PostgreSQL 12 or higher
+- Minikube (for local Kubernetes development)
+- kubectl (Kubernetes command-line tool)
+- Skaffold (for streamlined development)
-- Docker (optional, for containerized development)
+- Docker (for containerization)

 ### Local Development Setup